isomerpages/iras-onestoppayroll/index.md

       subtitle: About Us
       id: infopic
-      description: The One-Stop Payroll initiative is a joint effort by IRAS, CPFB, MOM and GovTech.  that aim to streamline and simplify the payroll process for businesses.
+      description: The One-Stop Payroll initiative is a joint effort by IRAS, CPFB, MOM and GovTech that aims to streamline and simplify the payroll process for businesses.
       button: Learn More
       url: /about/about-osp/
       alt: About One-Stop Payroll